 Before schoolies week

 It helps if you plan ahead.
-It is also a good idea to work out your ‘boundaries’ before you leave – being clear about your limits can help to avoid unpleasant or dangerous situations.
+Work out your ‘boundaries’ before you leave – being clear about your limits can help to avoid unpleasant or dangerous situations.

 - Think about your values regarding sex, alcohol and drugs.
-Decide what you’re prepared to do and where you will draw the line.
+Decide what you’re prepared to do and where to draw the line.

-- Talk to your friends and find out where you all stand.
-Plan ways to look out for each other.
+- Talk to your friends about where they stand on these matters, and plan ways to look out for each other.

 Safety tips for schoolies week

 Sometimes, when you’re in a group, you may find yourself doing things you would never do when alone.
 Remember to stick to your own values, because you will be accountable for your own actions in the end.